Richard Frank Jolly

-Commander Richard Frank Jolly EGM (28 August 1896 – 16 October 1939) was a British naval officer and recipient of the Empire Gallantry Medal.
+Commander Richard Frank Jolly, EGM (28 August 1896 – 16 October 1939) was a Royal Navy officer and a recipient of the Empire Gallantry Medal.

-Biography
+Naval career

 Richard Jolly was born in Wandsworth, London, on 28 August 1896.
 He was educated at Bedford School, and joined the Royal Navy in September 1914.
 During the First World War, he served for two years as a midshipman on a battle cruiser before being promoted to lieutenant and transferred to a destroyer.
 In 1932, he was promoted to the rank of commander.